richmahn/en_tn/rev/front/intro.md

 The following are the most significant textual issues in the Book of Revelation:

-* "'I am the Alpha and the Omega,' says the Lord God, 'the one who is, and who was, and who is to come, the Almighty'" (1:8).
+* "'I am the alpha and the omega,' says the Lord God, 'the one who is, and who was, and who is to come, the Almighty'" (1:8).
 The ULB, UDB, and most modern versions have this reading.
 Some versions add the phrase "the Beginning and the End."
-* "the elders lay down and worshiped" (5:14).
+* "the elders prostrated themselves and worshiped" (5:14).
 The ULB, UDB, and most modern versions have this reading.
-Some older versions have, "the twenty-four elders lay down and worshiped the one who lives forever and ever."
+Some older versions have, "the twenty-four elders prostrated themselves and worshiped the one who lives forever and ever."
 * "so that a third of it [the earth] was burned up" (8:7).
 The ULB, UDB, and most modern versions have this reading.
 Some older versions omit this phrase.
 * Some manuscripts add the phrase "and who is to come" (11:17).
 But the ULB, UDB, and most modern versions do not.
 * Some manuscripts add the phrase "before the throne of God" (14:5).
 But the ULB, UDB, and most modern versions do not.
-* "the one who is and who was, the Holy One" (ULB) (16:5).
+* "the one who is and who was, the Holy One" (16:5).
 The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts read, "O Lord, the One who is and who was and who is to be."
 * "The nations will walk by the light of that city" (21:24).
 The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts read, "The nations that are saved will walk by the light of that city."
 * "Blessed are those who wash their robes" (22:14).
 The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts read "Blessed are those who do his commandments."
 * "God will take away his share in the tree of life and in the holy city" (22:19).
 The ULB, UDB, and most modern versions have this reading.
 Some older manuscripts read, "God will take away his share in the book of life and in the holy city."